cmu-delphi/covidcast-indicators/validator/PLANS.md

 ### Larger issues

+* Expand framework to support nchs_mortality, which is provided on a weekly basis and has some differences from the daily data.
+E.g. filenames use a different format ("weekly_YYYYWW_geotype_signalname.csv")
+* Make backtesting framework so new checks can be run individually on historical indicator data to tune false positives, output verbosity, understand frequency of error raising, etc. Should pull data from API the first time and save locally in `cache` dir.
+* Add DETAILS.md doc with detailed descriptions of what each check does and how.
+Will be especially important for statistical/anomaly detection checks.
 * Improve errors and error report
   * Check if [errors raised from validating all signals](https://docs.google.com/spreadsheets/d/1_aRBDrNeaI-3ZwuvkRNSZuZ2wfHJk6Bxj35Ol_XZ9yQ/edit#gid=1226266834) are correct, not false positives, not overly verbose or repetitive
   * Easier suppression of many errors at once